Hamyang County

-Hamyang County (Hamyang-gun) is a county in South Gyeongsang Province, South Korea.
+Hamyang County is a county in South Gyeongsang Province, South Korea.

 It is home to the Wooden Seated Statue of Buddha in Beopinsa (법인사), the Standing Statue of Buddha in Deokjeonri (덕전리), the Three-Level Stone Pagoda, Stone Seated Statue of Buddha, Three Storied Stone Pagoda of Seungansa (승안사) Temple Site.
 There are also historical sites such as the Namgyeseowon (남계서원) Confucian School, Hwangseoksanseong (황석산성) Fortress, and Sageunsanseong (사근산성) Fortress.

 History

 Three Kingdoms Period

 The Sageunsanseong Fortress, which encircles the peak of Yeonhwasan Mountain (443 m above sea level) is presumed to have been built during the Three Kingdoms of Korea (57 BCE-668 CE) and used until the Joseon period (1392-1910).
 The fortress was located at a strategic pass and was therefore a site of fierce conflicts between the Baekje Kingdom (18 BCE-660 CE) to the west and the Silla Kingdom (57 BCE-935 CE) to the east.
 The fortress also played a very important role in guarding against Japanese pirates who invaded from the southern coast in an attempt to reach the fertile lands of the Jeolla region.

 According to historical sources, it is said that when the Japanese invaded this area in 1380, around 500 people died here in battle.
 The fortress was neglected for centuries until it was repaired in the late 15th century.

 The fortress wall measures about 1.2 km in circumference and about 5 m in height.
 The walls are made of rectangular stones and were built using a technique typical of the 7th century.
 Inside the fortress, various remains were excavated, including building and gate sites and a stone pond, as well as artifacts from the Baekje and Silla Kingdoms.